MO-QHT/Machine-Learning-Lab-/Lab 2/README.md

-# Lab 2: Identifying ML Problems, Selecting Open Datasets, and Designing a Methodology Diagram
+# Lab 2: Machine Learning Problem Definition and Data Understanding

-## Description of the Dataset
+## Selecting the Dataset

-This lab uses a dataset focused on determining whether email messages are **Spam or Not Spam**.
-Each entry in the dataset represents an individual email, along with features that help classify its content.
-This dataset is appropriate for supervised machine learning tasks, where the model learns from labeled examples.

----
+In this lab, an open dataset related to housing in Ames, Iowa was chosen.
+The dataset contains a mix of numerical and categorical attributes that describe different aspects of residential properties, such as lot size, neighborhood, building style, overall condition, and construction year.
+The data is provided in CSV format and is suitable for machine learning tasks.

-## Machine Learning Problem
+## Defining the Machine Learning Task

-This is a **classification problem** because the objective is to assign each email to one of two categories:

-- Spam
-- Not Spam

-The model will learn patterns from the input features to correctly classify emails into these categories.

----

-## Overview

-The dataset was loaded and examined using Python and the Pandas library.
-Basic inspection was performed to understand the dataset structure, including viewing sample records and checking column information.
+The problem addressed in this lab is a regression problem.
+The goal is to estimate house prices based on the given features.
+The target variable represents the sale price of each property.
+The model is expected to learn patterns between the input features and the target value in order to make predictions on new, unseen data.

+## Part 3: Loading and Exploring the Dataset

+The dataset was imported into a Jupyter Notebook using the Pandas library.
+Initial exploration steps were performed to better understand the data.
+This included checking the dataset dimensions (number of rows and columns), viewing sample records, and examining column names along with their data types.
+These steps help in preparing the dataset before applying any preprocessing or modeling techniques.

+## Part 4: Creating the Methodology Diagram

-A methodology diagram was also created to illustrate the overall machine learning process, starting from data loading and ending with model evaluation.
+A methodology diagram was designed to illustrate the overall workflow of the machine learning process used in this lab.
+The diagram covers all main stages, starting from problem definition and dataset selection, followed by data preprocessing, model training, evaluation, and interpretation of results.

----

-## Files in this Repository

-- `Spam_or_Not_Spam.ipynb` — Jupyter Notebook containing the implementation
-- `Methodology_Diagram.png` — Visual representation of the machine learning workflow
-- `Spam_or_Not_Spam.csv` — Dataset used in this lab
-- `README.md` — Summary and explanation of the lab
+Additionally, the workflow includes an iterative process, where model performance is reviewed and improvements can be made by adjusting preprocessing steps before retraining the model.